WillBoxGaming/The-Room/README.md

 # The Room
- - A game coded principaly in .bat (MS-DOS)
+ - A game coded principaly in .bat (BATCH)
  - This game still in developement.
 Stay tuned for more!

 # To-do list